solent-eng/solent/README.md

 Import more broadcast systems inspired by the Island model.

-## web version of term
+## thin-client term

-It's intended that the client should be a generic interface to applications.
+Create a bundle of term+gruel that can be a generic interface to applications.

-Client could connect to remote (server) applications.
-Or the apps could run in the same process as client, but offering a consistent look and feel based off sigils and thin-client interaction.
-(Think of it solent.client as being a bit like a web browser, In a web browser, the building blocks are blocks of free-flowing text and images.
-In solent.client, the building blocks are character sigils, and a grid.)
+## web version of the thin client

+Ability to use the thin-client through a web browser, with no code installed locally.

 ## touch interface version of term